cvat-ai/cvat/site/content/en/docs/manual/basics/objects-sidebar.md

 **Selected Fill Opacity** slider

 Change the opacity of the selected object's fill.
-It is possible to change opacity while drawing an object in the case of rectangles, polygons and cuboids.
+It is possible to change the opacity while drawing an object in the case of rectangles, polygons, and cuboids.

 ![](/images/image089_detrac.jpg)

 **Outlines borders** checkbox

-You can change a special shape border color by clicking on the `Eyedropper` icon.
+You can change a special shape border color by clicking on the **Eyedropper** icon.

 ![](/images/image088_detrac.jpg)